ethereum/consensus-specs/sync/optimistic.md

 for a block on one chain MUST NOT trigger a `SYNCING` response for another chain.

+### Re-Orgs

+The consensus engine MUST support any chain reorganisation which does *not* affect the justified checkpoint.
+The consensus engine MAY support re-orgs beyond the justified checkpoint.

+If the justified checkpoint transitions from `SYNCING` -> `INVALID`, a consensus engine MAY choose to alert the user and force the application to exit.

 ## Merge Transition

 To protect against attacks during the transition from empty `ExecutionPayload`